The San Diego State Aztecs are big fans of Nevada Wolf Pack quarterback Cody Fajardo.

-Long and the Aztecs will take on Fajardo and the Wolf Pack on Saturday night (7:30 p.m.
+Long and the Aztecs will take on Fajardo and the Wolf Pack tonight (7:30 p.m.
 CBS Sports Network) at Mackay Stadium in a pivotal Mountain West showdown.
 The Pack, 5-3 overall and 2-2 in the Mountain West, trail the Aztecs (4-3, 3-1) by a game in the West Division.

 “This game is big if we want to get to the Mountain West championship game,” Wolf Pack coach Brian Polian said.